writethedocs/www/docs/topics.rst

 Writing doc sets
 ----------------

+- |:movie_camera:| `Don’t shoot yourself in the foot with content reuse </videos/portland/2022/don-t-shoot-yourself-in-the-foot-with-content-reuse-anna-gasparyan/>`__
 - |:movie_camera:| `Delivering Documents For All Three Use Cases </videos/au/2017/delivering-documents-for-all-three-use-cases-margaret-fero/>`__
 - |:movie_camera:| `What nobody tells you about documentation </videos/eu/2017/the-four-kinds-of-documentation-and-why-you-need-to-understand-what-they-are-daniele-procida/>`__